doracl/httpproxy/README.md

-# the sample http/https proxy
+# the simple http/https proxy